 Is it possible to visit Fort Knox?

-Unfortunately, not really, unless you are a U.S. Treasury auditor.🙂
+Unfortunately, not really, unless you are a U.S. Treasury auditor or president.🙂

 In fact, only a handful of people have ever gotten inside.